aminalm/openstack-docs/source/cinder/key_concepts/section_cinder-key-concepts.rst

 compute instance, or as secondary storage that could be attached and/or detached from a compute instance.
-The underlying connection between the consumer of the volume and the Cinder service providing the volume can be achieved with the iSCSI, NFS, or Fibre Channel storage protocols (dependent on the support of the Cinder driver deployed).
+The underlying connection between the consumer of the volume and the Cinder service providing the volume can be achieved with the iSCSI, NFS, NVMe or Fibre Channel storage protocols (dependent on the support of the Cinder driver deployed).

 Cinder volumes can be identified uniquely through a UUID assigned by the